videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-audio-track.md

 ## Creating a Custom Audio Track

 - You can create a Audio Track using `createAudioTrack()` method of `VideoSDK`.
-- This method can be used to create audio track using different encoding parameters and noise cancellation configration.
+- This method can be used to create audio track using different encoding parameters.
 ### Parameters

 - **encoderConfig**: